10 reasons Cancun is the perfect family vacation!

 6. Adventure & eco parks

 There are some great adventure and eco parks in the area.
-Xel-Ha, Xcaret, Xplor, Rio Secreto, ,and Wet n Wild are some of the more established ones.
+Xel-Ha, Xcaret, Xplor, and Rio Secreto, are some of the more established ones.
 Between them you will find wildlife, culture, zip lines and snorkelling.
 You’re guaranteed a fun-filled day at any of these parks.

 8. Mexican food